- Preparation for Interview

 Thank You Notes

-After a call-back interview, write a thank you note to each interviewer you spoke with.
-For advice on writing thank you notes, see the thank you note page online or pick up a copy of the handout in the Career Services Office.
+After a callback interview, write a thank you note to each interviewer you spoke with.
+For advice on writing thank you notes, see the thank you note page online or look for our interviewing guide in the Symplicity document library.
 Thank you notes should be sent within 24 hours of your interview.
-Email is an acceptable format for thank you notes.
+Email is an acceptable format, and typically more timely and preferred, for thank you notes.

 When you accept an offer, it is expected that you have done so in good faith.
 Further job hunting should cease.
 In addition, by accepting an employer's offer, you have made a commitment to this employer for the duration of the time period you agreed to during the interviewing process.